trason-trail-races/oer/raceinfo.md

 ### Awards

-All finishers receive a custom Overlook Endurance Runs technical shirt and trail hat.
-Top Dog awards for top 3 male and female finishers.
+All finishers will receive a custom Overlook Endurance Runs technical shirt and trail hat.
+Top Dog awards for top 3 male and female finishers for each race.

 <hr>